ChrisFab16/ComfyUI-Model-Manager/PRD.md

 ## Overview
 ComfyUI Model Manager is a plugin for ComfyUI that provides model management capabilities including downloading, organizing, and managing AI models from various sources.

+whenever you read this document, review the instructions.md document

 ## Core Features

 ### Model Download Management